nmalkin/janus/server/README.md

 [simplesmtp]: https://github.com/andris9/simplesmtp "simplesmtp node library"

 #### Setting up storage
-Janus uses [redis](http://redis.io/) for data storage.
-You'll need to have it installed and running when you start the server.
+Janus uses [sqlite](https://www.sqlite.org/) for data storage.
+You can set up the database by running `scripts/db-setup`.

 #### Installing additional dependencies
 Any additional dependencies can be installed by running `npm install`.